 Congress cannot enact a law to give itself a raise.
 Members of Congress now receive the same cost-of-living increase that other Federal employees get.
 It is determined by an independent agency, and Congress votes to decline or accept the raise.
 Since 2009, Congress has turned down proposed raises.

 In addition, even if the proposed raise were accepted, the Twenty-Seventh Amendment to the Constitution provides that such as raise cannot take effect until after the next election of House members.
 All of the House members and a third of the Senate must successfully run for re-election before they could get a raise.

-Myth: Members of Congress have exempted themselves from Obamacare.
+Myth: Members of Congress have exempted themselves from the Affordable Care Act (Obamacare).